Are you familiar with the Greek mythology Pandora’s box?

 You can’t visibly tell the difference between a genetically modified potato and a regular potato.
 They are not labeled as genetically modified.
 So there is no easy way to tell if you are buying or eating a genetically modified potato.

 Classified High Risk by the Non GMO Project

 Potatoes Are Classified as “High Risk” For GMO Contamination.

 What does this mean?
 GMO potatoes are now widely available.
 Any potato or product containing potatoes will be subject to extra testing and verification before being approved by the non gmo project certification.

 We don’t yet know the consequences of eating gmo potatoes.
-The facts are out there and the scientist who created the gmo potato tells us that Pandora’s box has been opened.
+The facts are out there and the scientist who created the GMO potato tells us that Pandora’s box has been opened.

 Most of these articles and the book are from 2018.
-That means there has been a few years already for these potatoes to get out on the market and and into the store, and to contaminate normal potatoes and products.
+That means there has been a few years already for these potatoes to get out on the market and and into the store, and to contaminate regular potatoes and products.
 So you need to be vigilant starting now!

 Hidden Health Dangers: A Former Agbiotech Insider Wants His GMO Crops Pulled

 Dr Caius Rommens replies to Simplot on GMO potato controversy